 Before joining the FPM program, I completed my BS/MS in Computer Engineering at Georgia Tech and the Post-Graduate Program in Management at IIM Ahmedabad.
 I am currently exploring how new theories from cognitive science and the exploding popularity of digital media might challenge the fundamental nature of the classroom as our primary pedagogical institution.
 Broadly, I am interested in the interactions between diverse disciplines such as cognitive science and sociology in the complex set of phenomena that we call education.

-The title of my thesis (under preparation) is "Implications of Digital Media and New Cognitive Theories for the Classroom as a Pedagogical Institution: A Design-Based Research Study."
+The title of my thesis (expected to be completed in 2019) is "Implications of Digital Media and New Cognitive Theories for the Classroom as a Pedagogical Institution: A Design-Based Research Study."

 New cognitive theories, such as embodied and distributed cognition, and the rapid shift in knowledge media from textual to digital, have important implications for the classroom as a pedagogical institution.
 Three studies are used to explore this topic, among them a design-based research study wherein students of a mathematics class use a mobile application at home to interact with 3D shapes, with discussion ensuing in a flipped classroom format.
 The learning assemblage in various types of classrooms is analysed.
 Analysis suggests that (i) the interaction before class can become a distributed cognition artefact in the classroom; (ii) the static nature of textual media shapes the learning of 3D geometry in important ways, and (iii) a shift to digital media can lead to new conceptual ways of approaching the topic.
 The notion of mathematics concepts as assemblage is proposed to link these themes together meaningfully.